mietek/halcyon-website/pages/tutorial/index.md

        + halcyon-ghc-7.8.4.tar.gz
 ```

-In this step, Halcyon restores a _GHC directory archive_ and a _Cabal directory archive_, which are downloaded from public storage.
+In this step, Halcyon restores a _GHC directory_ archive and a _Cabal directory_ archive, which are downloaded from public storage.

 GHC and Cabal are now ready to use: